tytydraco/yessleep/out/I_could_never_understand_why_I_couldnt_participate_in_video_time_when_I_was_eight_Until_I_met_The_Delaney_Family_Part_4.md

 I sensed her smile growing, revelling in each kill.

-Something slammed into the back of her–our– head.
+Until something slammed into the back of her–our– head.

-I was aware of my gun slip from my hands, and my knees hitting the floor.
+I was aware of my gun slipping from my hands, and my knees hitting the floor.

 A familiar voice, arms on my shoulders.
 Breath in my face. *Say it with me,* his voice was shaking. *Three point one, four–*